-At Jenkins & Habenicht Attorneys at Law, PLLC, we understand that your children are your first priority during your divorce.
+At Daniel K. Habenicht, PLLC, we understand that your children are your first priority during your divorce.
 We diligently work to protect their best interests and to ensure that your time with them is protected.
 Our attorney can help you determine what type of child “custody” arrangement and “visitation” schedule works best for you and your family in your Tennessee divorce settlement.

 Primary & alternate residential parents designated by court using a parenting plan